Caioflandau/ExcelComponent/README.md

 ..../ PHPExcel.php

 2. Copy ExcelComponent.php class from this package's Controller/Component to your application's app/Controller/Component

+3. Copy everything from this package's Lib/Error to your application's app/Lib/Error

-3. Include ExcelComponent in your $components attribute in the controller your want to use.
+4. Include ExcelComponent in your $components attribute in the controller your want to use.
 ```php
 //Example:
 public $components = array("Excel");